• Skip to primary navigation

 At the Golden Beans Coffee tour in Turrialba

-Tip: The best time to take a Costa Rica coffee tour is October – March as this is their production and harvest season.
+Tip: The best time to take a Costa Rica coffee tour is around December – February as this is their production and harvest season.
 You will be able to see the whole process in action!
+These months due vary depending on the plantation.

-One reason why we we recommend taking a Costa Rica coffee tour on a big plantation is that these businesses export majority of their coffee because it’s such good quality.
-You can only purchase their coffee on their plantation, you can’t find them at the Costa Rican supermarkets!
+One reason why we we recommend taking a Costa Rica coffee tour on a big plantation is that these businesses export the majority of their coffee because it’s such good quality.

 If you plan to bring Costa Rican coffee back as a souvenir, here are our favorite brands.